Schizophrenia (Silent Mind Technique™) treatment results

 "Imagine about thirty drunk students camped out in the lounge room of your mind, yelling at each other while watching bad daytime TV"

-[Editor's note: This testimonial was written a year after the Silent Mind Technique™ (SMT) treatment.
+[Editor's note: This striking testimonial was written a year after the Silent Mind Technique™ (SMT) treatment.
 This person was a good example of a completely sane schizophrenic.
 The client heard obtrusive voices - making them schizophrenic by definition - but was not 'delusional' in any other way.
 This person is an excellent example of the range of the problem, and our misconceptions about it.
-Most people have it to some degree or another, but we just think of it as 'random thoughts'.
+Most people have 'voices' to some degree or another, but we just think of it as 'random thoughts'.
 After the SMT is used, even a typical, 'healthy' person finds that their mind becomes permanently quiet, as if they were in deep meditation at all times.]

 "So you’re wondering about the silent mind process?